Stef-Gijsberts/interfere-synth/report.md

 <!-- Give a general description of your system.
 For example, what are the
 goals of the system?
 Who are the users of the system?
 Why are they interested in using this system? -->
 Interfere is a software sythesizer.
+Musicians use software synthesizers as instruments.
-Software synthesizers enable the user to create sounds to their liking.
-A typical user of a software synthesizer is a musician using a Digital Audio Workstation (DAW).
+This is often done inside a Digital Audio Workstation (DAW).

-A DAW is a computer program that processes several input datastreams, such as data from a connected microphone or musical keyboard, with the ultimate goal of producing a stream of audiosamples.
+A DAW is a computer program that processes datastreams, for example coming from a microphone or musical keyboard, with the ultimate goal of producing sound.
 This is often done in realtime.

-Most DAWs can load third party instruments and effects as *plugins*.
-Several standardized interfaces exist for such plugins, of which the Virtual Studio Technology (VST) standard is the most widely used and implemented.
-Interfere implements the VST standard.
+Most DAWs can load third party instruments (producing sound) and effects (altering sound) as *plugins*.
+Multiple standardized interfaces exist for such plugins, of which the Virtual Studio Technology (VST) standard is the most widely used and implemented.
+This is also the standard that is implemented by Interfere.

 # Description